MHA to study amending law to make it easier to establish renovation fraud

 Mr Shanmugam said home owners can consider engaging contractors with a good track record, such as those recognised under the joint accreditation between the Consumers Association of Singapore (Case) and the Singapore Renovation Contractors.

 Case reported that the construction industry saw 1,300 complaints last year, up from 869 in 2020.
-Close to one in two of the complaints was about projects not completed on time and unsatisfactory workmanship.
+About one in two of the complaints was about projects not completed on time and unsatisfactory workmanship.

-The Competition and Consumer Commission of Singapore published a guide on fair trading practices for the renovation industry in May.